Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/QUERY-OPERATORS.md

 # Query Operators

-An Ed-Fi API should support searching capabilities with the possible use of selectors, paging, and views.
-These are discussed below.
+An Ed-Fi API _should_ support searching capabilities with the possible use of selectors, paging, and views.
+All capabilities that are supported, their configurations and their default values should be available from the API Metadata.
+When querying an Ed-Fi API must use just the property value as the natural key query term, for example rather than schoolResource.schoolId the query term must be ?schoolId=xyz.
+All possible capabilities are discussed below.

 ## Search